amyhgu/Parstagram/README.md

 The following **additional** features are implemented:

 - [x] Make use of Parcelable
-- [ ] Use Butterknife to reduce boilerplate
 - [x] User can like a post and see number of likes in feed

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):